marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 In reference to https://datatracker.ietf.org/doc/draft-stephan-green-use-cases/, analyzing use cases such as the "Incremental Application of the GREEN Framework" and "Consideration of other domains for obtention of end-to-end metrics", it reveals the critical need for a structured approach to transitioning network devices towards energy-efficient operations.
 The framework is essential for:

-- **Standardization**: Ensuring consistent practices across different devices and network segments to facilitate interoperability.
+- Standardization: Ensuring consistent practices across different devices and network segments to facilitate interoperability.
-- **Efficient Energy Management**: Providing guidelines to identify inefficiencies and implement improvements.
+- Efficient Energy Management: Providing guidelines to identify inefficiencies and implement improvements.
-- **Scalability**: Offering solutions that accommodate growing network demands and complexity.
+- Scalability: Offering solutions that accommodate growing network demands and complexity.
-- **Cost Reduction**: Optimizing energy usage to lower operational costs and extend equipment lifecycles.
+- Cost Reduction: Optimizing energy usage to lower operational costs and extend equipment lifecycles.
-- **Competitiveness**: Enabling organizations to maintain a competitive edge through enhanced sustainability.
+- Competitiveness: Enabling organizations to maintain a competitive edge through enhanced sustainability.
-- **Environmental Impact**: Supporting broader sustainability initiatives by reducing carbon footprints.
+- Environmental Impact: Supporting broader sustainability initiatives by reducing carbon footprints.
-- **Simplified Implementation**: Streamlining the deployment of energy-efficient measures to minimize service disruptions.
+- Simplified Implementation: Streamlining the deployment of energy-efficient measures to minimize service disruptions.
-- **Security**: Protecting sensitive operations related to power states and consumption.
+- Security: Protecting sensitive operations related to power states and consumption.

 # Motivation